 The environment often provides unexpected moments of beauty and fascination.
 They can be transitory.
 A speedy sketch or camera lens may occasionally capture the excitement, but it is also good to learn to appreciate the moment for what it is and to allow the senses to explore, discover and dance.
 This is an area of personal development.

 Cameras are essential for my processes of practice.
 They can record the ephemeral, the passage of time and assist in focussing the attention on interesting details, such as when light is observed creating diverting effects.

-Whilst a painter will set out to produce a painting, more often than not I will have an outcome in mind.
+Whilst a painter will set out specifically to produce a painting, more often than not I will not have an outcome in mind.
 The processes and materials are of an interest in themselves and will lead and determine the outcome, whatever that might be.

 Processes of practice involve experimentation to test out constraints.
 There may be construction …